-For older veterans who can’t remain in their homes and who don’t want to move to a nursing home, there’s a growing alternative: medical foster homes.
 Since 1999, an increasing number of VA hospitals around the country have reached out to homeowners in their communities, seeking people who are willing to provide live-in care for vets who need personalized care and a strong sense of community.
-If you or someone you care about needs help with care and wants a home setting, read on to see if VA Medical Foster Home Care might work for you.
+Read on if you, a parent or senior loved one needs help with care and wants a home setting.
+The VA Medical Foster Home program might work for you.

-Caregivers must have some experience in providing care, and they have to be willing to be available 24/7 (with backup caregivers on call as needed).
-Medical needs and casework are handled by VA Home Based Primary Care workers, but meals, social time, shopping, and help with medication and activities of daily living are all handled by the homeowner-caregiver.
+Caregivers must have some experience in providing care and they have to be willing to be available 24/7 (with backup caregivers on call as needed).
+Medical needs are handled by VA Home Based Primary Care workers, but assistance with activities of daily living, meals, shopping and socialization are all handled by the caregiver-homeowner.

 Caregivers include couples, families with small children, retirees and widowed seniors.
 Some caregivers host more than one veteran — each local program has guidelines about how many veterans can receive VA Medical Foster Home care in one home — and they all offer vets a sense of community and family.
 Don't forget to look into benefits for caregivers of veterans, too.

 Placements are coordinated through the VA, which also inspects the homes and offers supplemental training for caregivers.
 In some places, such as Michigan, caregivers must also meet the state’s Adult Foster Home licensing requirements in order to take part in the VA Medical Foster Home program.

 Caseworkers and doctors factor in the type of care each veteran needs and what each host family can provide when making placements.

 Veterans are responsible for paying the cost of the VA Medical Foster Home services directly to their caregiver.
 Typical rates range from $1500-3000 per month, and the exact figure is worked out in advance by the caregiver and veteran.